MatthewLaw1/Grit/README.md

-# Tree of Thought Integration
+# Grit - A Human/AI Collaboration framework.

 This project integrates the Tree of Thought LLM framework with a Next.js frontend for interactive reasoning visualization.